When & How to Write for Personalized Demand-aware Query Rewriting in Video Search: Introduction

 \section{Introduction}

-Short-form video platforms (e.g., WeChat Channels) rely heavily on search engines for content discovery.
+Short-form video platforms (e.g., WeChat\footnote{The world's largest standalone mobile app with over 1 billion monthly active users.} Channels) rely heavily on search engines for content discovery.
 However, user queries are often brief and ambiguous.
 As shown in Figure~\ref{fig:motivating_example}, the query "Guang Liang" can refer to a singer or a liquor brand.
-Generic search engines fail to satisfy users with specific latent interests (e.g., liquor), highlighting the necessity of \textbf{Personalized Query Rewriting}.
+Generic search engines fail to satisfy users with specific latent interests (e.g., liquor), highlighting the necessity of Personalized Query Rewriting.